snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 <!--more-->

+<h2 id="storage-targets">1.
+New storage targets configuration</h2>

+In order to simplify configuration of growing number of storage targets we replaced old all-in-one configuration approach with configuration through self-describing JSONs.
+This should reduce amount of mistakes made by our users due to similarity between different storages and alleviate adding new storage targets such as [Google BigQuery][bigquery] and [DashDB][dashdb-rfc].
+With self-describing JSONs users now can see clear and detailed error message if they missed some property or used it incorrectly instead of huge contract violation traceback produced by EmrEtlRunner and StorageLoader before.

+New storage configuration consists of separate self-describing JSON for each target.
+You can find all supported targets grouped for [dedicated vendor][snowplow-storage-vendor] on Iglu Central and sample configs at [`4-storage/config`][sample-targets].

+It also means that older `config.yml` is no longer valid and both EmrEtlRunner and StorageLoader need to accept `--targets` option specifying directory with storage configuration JSONs and `--resolver` option to validate these JSONs.

-<h2 id="synthetic-dedupe">1.
+<h2 id="synthetic-dedupe">2.
 Cross-batch natural deduplication</h2>

-<h3 id="dedupe-history">1.1 The deduplication story so far</h3>
+<h3 id="dedupe-history">2.1 The deduplication story so far</h3>

-Event duplicates were problem in Snowplow pipeline since its origin and were described several times [in this blog][dupes-blog-post] and on our [discourse forum][dupes-discourse-thread].
+Event duplicates can prove a challenge in any event pipeline - we have described the problem [in this blog post][dupes-blog-post] and on our [Discourse forum][dupes-discourse-thread].

-As first step to solve the problem, in [R76][r76-changeable-hawk-eagle-release] we implemented in-batch natural deduplication which removed duplicates originated due to at-least-once delivery semantics in Snowplow pipeline.
-Next, in [R86][r86-petra-release] we introduced synthetic in-batch deduplication which one again drastically reduced amount of duplicates in our users' clusters and completely removed them from each particular load, but left them across distinct loads.
+As a first step to solving the problem, in [R76 Changeable Hawk Eagle][r76-changeable-hawk-eagle-release] we implemented in-batch natural deduplication, which removed duplicates originating due to at-least-once delivery semantics in Snowplow pipeline.
+Next, in [R86 Petra][r86-petra-release], we introduced synthetic in-batch deduplication which one again drastically reduced amount of duplicates in our users' clusters and completely removed them from each particular load, but left them across separate loads.

-<h3 id="dedupe-dynamodb">1.2 Cross-batch deduplication using DynamoDB</h3>
+<h3 id="dedupe-dynamodb">2.2 Cross-batch deduplication using DynamoDB</h3>

-Today we're going further and introducing new cross-batch deduplication that works with natural dupes across many loads, effectively eliminating duplicates problem.
+Today we're going further and introducing new cross-batch deduplication that works with natural dupes across many loads, eliminating the duplicates problem for many users.

-To solve this problem across ETLs we're using [Amazon DynamoDB][amazon-dynamodb] storage, which allows to store information about events we processed in previous ETLs and incredibly fast check that event was (or was not) processed before.
+To solve this problem across pipeline runs we're using [Amazon DynamoDB][amazon-dynamodb] storage, which allows us to keep track of which events we have processed across multiple runs; essentially we maintain an "event manifest" in DynamoDB with just some essential information about each event:
-Mechanics of this process is quite simple and what is most important fast - you can find more technical information on dedicated [wiki page][shs-wiki].
-However, unlike previous in-batch deduplications, it is not built-in into ETL job and needs to be explicitly enabled.

-<h3 id="dedupe-usage">1.3 How to enable the new deduplication process</h3>

-To start deduplicating events across batches you need to provide EmrEtlRunner a [duplicate storage configuration][duplicate-storage-config] via new `--targets` option.

 ![duplicate-storage-screenshot-img]

+The mechanics of this process are relatively simple and fast - you can find more technical information on the dedicated [wiki page][shs-wiki].

+It's important to note that, unlike previous in-batch deduplication logic, this new functionality needs to be explicitly enabled.

+<h3 id="dedupe-usage">2.3 How to enable the new deduplication process</h3>

+To start deduplicating events across batches you need to provide EmrEtlRunner a [duplicate storage configuration][duplicate-storage-config] via the new `--targets` option.

+Here is an example configuration:

+{% highlight "json" %}
+{
+    "schema": "iglu:com.snowplowanalytics.snowplow.storage/amazon_dynamodb_config/jsonschema/1-0-0",
+    "data": {
+        "name": "AWS DynamoDB duplicates storage",
+        "accessKeyId": "...",
+        "secretAccessKey": "...",
+        "awsRegion": "eu-west-1",
+        "dynamodbTable": "snowplow-event-manifest",
+        "purpose": "DUPLICATE_TRACKING"
+    }
+}

+{% endhighlight %}

-However, you should note that if you won't add duplicate storage configuration - your Hadoop Shred job will work as usual.
+If you *don't* add duplicate storage configuration, then your Hadoop Shred job will continue work as before.
+Cross-batch deduplication is completely optional - you may decide that the cost-benefit calculus for enabling cross-batch duplication is not right for you.
-This is because cross-batch deduplication is completely optional - and many pipelines don't suffer from duplicates problem to the point where enabled by default in-batch natural and synthetic deduplication aren't enough.

-<h3 id="dedupe-usage">1.4 Cost impact of running this process</h3>
+<h3 id="dedupe-usage">2.4 Cost impact of running this process</h3>

-As stated above - many users do not need cross-batch deduplication and indeed many users have reasons to enable it.
-Two main reasons are increased job time and increased AWS expenses.
+This process introduces two additional costs to running your Snowplow batch pipeline:

+1. Increased EMR jobflow times, which has associated financial costs in terms of Normalized Instance Hours
+2. Additional AWS costs associated with the DynamoDB table used for the event manifest

-Execution time increases because Hadoop Shred job processes events in batches sequentially, while, DynamoDB mechanism called [provisioned throughput][provisioned-throughput] effectively throttles whole job flow when volume reaches specified capacity units.
+The EMR jobflow time increases because Hadoop Shred job processes many events in parallel, while DynamoDB relies on a mechanism called [provisioned throughput][provisioned-throughput] to cap reads and writes.
+Provisioned throughput effectively throttles whole job flow when volume reaches specified capacity units.
 Throttling means that no matter how big your EMR cluster - job won't advance faster than provisioned throughput specified for DynamoDB table.

 Default write capacity for duplicate storage is 100 units, which roughly costs 50USD per month.